mongodb/docs/source/includes/fact-gcp-kms-prereqs.rst

 .. include:: /includes/fact-kms-prereqs.rst

-- Your symmetric |gcp| Service Account Key.
+- Your |gcp| Service Account Key.
+- Your symmetric Encryption Key in |gcp| KMS.
-- The Key Version Resource ID associated with your Service Account Key.
+- The Key Version Resource ID associated with your |gcp| KMS Encryption Key.
 - A |gcp| service account with credentials specified in your Service Account Key with sufficient permissions to:

-  - Get the Service Account Key version
+  - Get the |gcp| KMS Encryption Key version.
-  - Encrypt data with the Service Account Key version
+  - Encrypt data with the |gcp| KMS Encryption Key version.
-  - Decrypt data with the Service Account Key
+  - Decrypt data with the |gcp| KMS Encryption Key.

   .. note::